erdtch/yolo_trainer_with_python/README.md

 On this step we are ready to train our model.

-# To be continue ...
+# To be continue ..., I'm lazy to tell you more.
+Bye !

 # References
 Tutorial :